BobRandomNumber/ComfyUI-DiaTest/README.md

 ### Dia 1.6b Loader (`DiaLoader`)

-Loads the Dia-1.6B TTS model from a local `.safetensors` file located in your `diffusion_models` directorie.
+Loads the Dia-1.6B TTS model from a local `.safetensors` file located in your `diffusion_models` directory.
 Loads the model weights and the required DAC codec onto the GPU.

 **Inputs:**

-*   `ckpt_name`: Dropdown list of found `.safetensors` files within your `diffusion_models` directorie.
+*   `ckpt_name`: Dropdown list of found `.safetensors` files within your `diffusion_models` directory.
 Select the file corresponding to the Dia-1.6B model.

 **Outputs:**